ycdxsb/PocOrExp_in_Github/2016/README.md

 - [https://github.com/jigerjain/Integer-Overflow-test](https://github.com/jigerjain/Integer-Overflow-test) :  ![starts](https://img.shields.io/github/stars/jigerjain/Integer-Overflow-test.svg) ![forks](https://img.shields.io/github/forks/jigerjain/Integer-Overflow-test.svg)

 ## CVE-2016-8610
- A denial of service flaw was found in the way the TLS/SSL protocol defined processing of ALERT packets during a connection handshake.
+ A denial of service flaw was found in OpenSSL 0.9.8, 1.0.1, 1.0.2 through 1.0.2h, and 1.1.0 in the way the TLS/SSL protocol defined processing of ALERT packets during a connection handshake.
 A remote attacker could use this flaw to make a TLS/SSL server consume an excessive amount of CPU and fail to accept connections from other clients.